Building with shadcn/ui is one thing. Knowing what's possible with it is another.

 These bundle shadcn/ui with authentication, billing, and database setup, giving you a production-ready foundation for a SaaS product without the boilerplate.

-MakerKit is a full-featured SaaS starter kit built with Next.js, shadcn/ui, and Supabase.
-Authentication, subscription management, team accounts, dashboards, and forms come pre-built.
-The UI layer is built entirely on shadcn/ui, so the design system is consistent out of the box.
+MakerKit is a paid, full-featured SaaS starter kit built with Next.js, shadcn/ui, and Supabase.
+Authentication, subscription management, team accounts, dashboards, and forms come pre-built, with the UI layer built entirely on shadcn/ui so the design system is consistent out of the box.

 - Stack: Next.js, shadcn/ui, Supabase, Stripe

-- Best for: Founders building SaaS products who want to skip auth and billing setup
+- Best for: Founders who want auth and billing pre-wired and are happy to pay for it

-Block libraries build on top of shadcn/ui to ship pre-composed page sections: hero areas, pricing tables, testimonials, and dashboards, ready to copy and customize.
+These build on top of shadcn/ui to ship pre-composed page sections and extended components: hero areas, pricing tables, testimonials, dashboards, and animated effects, ready to copy and customize.
+They aren't "apps," but they're where most teams actually save time.

-Shadcnblocks is the largest block library in the shadcn/ui ecosystem.
-Over 1,350 blocks covering marketing pages, dashboard shells, e-commerce sections, and SaaS-specific layouts, all installable via the shadcn CLI registry.
+Shadcnblocks is the largest curated block library in the shadcn/ui ecosystem.
+As of 2026 it ships roughly 1,550 blocks plus over 1,000 component variants and a set of premium templates, covering marketing pages, dashboard shells, e-commerce sections, and SaaS layouts, all installable via the shadcn CLI registry.

 - Pricing: Freemium.
-Core blocks free, premium templates paid
+Core blocks free, full catalog and Figma source paid

 - Best for: Teams that need breadth: marketing pages and dashboard UI in one place

-The design is clean and consistent with shadcn/ui's visual language.
-All 500+ components are customizable and extend naturally from the shadcn/ui base.
-For developers who want full shadcn/ui-based landing page templates rather than individual components, shadcndeck templates covers complete SaaS page layouts built on the same stack.
+The design stays consistent with shadcn/ui's visual language, and the components extend naturally from the shadcn/ui base.
+For developers who want full shadcn/ui-based landing page templates rather than individual components, shadcndeck templates cover complete SaaS page layouts on the same stack.

 - Stack: React, shadcn/ui, Tailwind CSS